carlfriess/LED_Receiver/README.md

 # Smartphone screen to LED communication

-A toy project demonstrating how any LED can be used to receive data from an arbitrary light source such as a smartphone screen while still maintaining its regular *light emitting* functionality.
+A toy project demonstrating how any LED can be used to receive data from an arbitrary light source such as a smartphone screen while still maintaining its usual *light emitting* functionality.
 Try it out using the [transmitter app](https://carlfriess.github.io/LED_Receiver/).

 This is interesting in that it shows that any device with an LED and a microcontroller is capable of communicating with other devices without additional hardware.
 For example, some toy or gadget without any other communication interface could be configured using a smartphone via its existing status LED.